ravalikodam/app-dpayments-autostart-scripts/README.md

-# This repository is to version control the AutoStart automation scripts
+# This repository is used to version control the AutoStart automation scripts